xeokit/xeokit-bim-viewer/README.md

     "parent": "2hExBg8jj4NRG6zzD0RZML"
 }
 ````

+By now, you've probably noticed that our file system database is structured to support [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) URIs, which our [````Server````](https://xeokit.github.io/xeokit-bim-viewer/docs/class/src/server/Server.js~Server.html) constructs from the project, model and object IDs we supplied to the viewer's query methods.

 ### Loading Projects and Models

+Let's now load some of the projects and models that we queried in the previous section.

 #### Loading a Project

 Let's load the project we just queried info on.